-- The right to equal inheritance - The right to enter into marriage on a basis of equality with men - The right to travel abroad - The right to obtain a passport - The right to confer citizenship to children or a spouse - The right to initiate a divorce - The right to own, acquire, manage, and retain property brought into marriage - The right to participate in social, cultural, and community activities - The right to an education - The freedom to choose a residence/domicile - Freedom from female genital mutilation (FGM) of children/adults without their consent - Freedom from forced sterilization - Freedom from child marriage (where the laws differ between boys and girls) - Right to raise and make decisions regarding children with equal authority to men or husbands
+Women's social rights include a number of internationally recognized rights.
+These rights include the following criteria:

+- The right to equal inheritance

+- The right to enter into marriage on a basis of equality with men

+- The right to travel abroad

+- The right to obtain a passport

+- The right to confer citizenship to children or a spouse

+- The right to initiate a divorce

+- The right to own, acquire, manage, and retain property brought into marriage

+- The right to participate in social, cultural, and community activities

+- The right to an education

+- The freedom to choose a residence/domicile

+- Freedom from female genital mutilation (FGM) of children/adults without their consent

+- Freedom from forced sterilization

+- Freedom from child marriage (where the laws differ between boys and girls)

+- Right to raise and make decisions regarding children with equal authority to men or

+husbands

+Scoring Scheme:
-Regarding the country's recognition of women's social rights in practice:

-(0) The government tolerates a high level of discrimination against women.
+Regarding the country's recognition of women's social rights in practice: (0) The government tolerates a high level of discrimination against women.
 (1) In practice, the government does not enforce laws effectively or enforcement of laws is weak.
 The government tolerates a moderate level of discrimination against women.

-$\left(2\right)$ In practice, the government does enforce these laws effectively; however, the government still tolerates a low level of discrimination against women.
+(2) In practice, the government does enforce these laws effectively; however, the government still tolerates a low level of discrimination against women.
 (3) In practice, the government fully and vigorously enforces these laws.
 The government tolerates none or almost no discrimination against women.

-3.2.3 Judicial

-This category includes judicial indicators, generally covering legal rights granted by a state to its citizens and their compliance, as well as measures of crimes and the overall state of the judicial system.

-3.2.3.1 Freedom of Domestic Movement (ciri\dommov)

-Long tag: qog\std\ts\ciri\dommov Original tag: ciri\dommov Dataset citation: Teorell et al. (2024) Variable citation: Mark et al. (2023), Cingranelli et al. (2014) Merge scores: Non-missing observations in original unit: Sum: 5670, Percent: 45.88 Non-missing observations in chosen unit: Sum: 4882, Percent: 16.39 Lost observations in chosen unit: Sum: 788 Percent: 13.9
+4.2.3 Judicial This category includes judicial indicators, generally covering legal rights granted by a state to its citizens and their compliance, as well as measures of crimes and the overall state of the judicial system.
+4.2.3.1 Freedom of Domestic Movement (ciri\dommov) Long tag: qog\std\ts\ciri\dommov Original tag: ciri\dommov Dataset citation: Teorell et al. (2025) Variable citation: Mark et al. (2023) Merge scores: Non-missing observations in original unit: Sum: 7388, Percent: 48.32 Non-missing observations in chosen unit: Sum: 6431, Percent: 21.46 Lost observations in chosen unit: Sum: 957 Percent: 12.95 Description:

 The freedom to travel within one's country is a right.
 There are governments that do not allow citizens to travel within their own country of birth or that restrict the movement of certain groups for reasons based on political views or activities, religious beliefs, ethnicity, marital status, and gender.
 For example, some countries strictly curtail the freedom of movement of oppositional political leaders, ethnic minorities, religious leaders, human rights activists or monitors, and journalists.
 This may take many forms, including government-imposed internal exile and/or intentional bureaucratic/administrative delays to freedom of movement after a prison term has ended.
 Some countries strictly monitor all or nearly all citizens' internal movements, and citizens are required to notify local officials of their whereabouts or must get their permission to move.
 In some countries, citizens must carry national identity cards, travel or work permits, or internal passports for any movement outside their immediate village, neighborhood, or province.
 Some countries use issuance of these cards to restrict movement within the country.
 Some governments use forced internal resettlement to relocate large numbers of citizens without their consent.
 Some governments also impose curfew laws and military checkpoints on domestic travel during times of military or civil conflict.
+Scoring Scheme: